 Bitter cold and howling winds rapidly plunged temperatures to below freezing.
 By the time my shift ended at 7:00 a.m., it was excruciatingly cold outside.

 Bumping over large craters of frozen slush, I drove the several blocks to my home, listening to a steady stream of weather reports on the car radio: Many homes were without power and heat.
 Interstates and highways were closed, as were schools and businesses.
-People were being warned that it was especially dangerous to venture outside.
+People were being warned that it was especially dangerous to venture outside into the storm.

 When I arrived home, I was wet and cold through and through.
 I immediately turned up the heat and piled under some heavy blankets on the sofa.
 Later, I made breakfast and then headed back through the living room to go upstairs.
 Sleepy and tired and still cold, all I wanted to do was jump into bed and sleep the day away.

 I was walking past the front window, overlooking an elementary school across the street, however, when I thought I saw the shadowy form of a child slip around the corner to the back of the school.
 My mouth dropped open.
 It couldn’t be.
-Why would anyone be out in such weather?
+Why would anyone be out in this storm?

 I flattened my nose against the window pane to make certain I was seeing right.
 All I saw now was swirling snow.
 I waited, expecting the child (if indeed I’d seen a child) to come back around the side of the building.
 Nothing.